siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 BUT - This queue-hopping does not work on the newer ARM ports, and we are planning more complex front-panel commands such as feed rate overrides that will not be possible to execute as single character commands.

-# Driving TinyG from a Host Computer
+# Driving the Board from a Host Computer
-Now that we've discusses how commands work let's talk about how to feed commands to TinyG for optimal program execution.
+Now that we've discussed how commands work let's talk about how to feed commands to TinyG for optimal program execution.

-We recommended using **_Line Mode protocol_** for host-to-board communications.
+We recommended using Line Mode protocol for host-to-board communications.
 In line mode the board works on complete command lines, instead of characters.
 The host sends a few command lines to prime the board's serial receive queue, then the host sends a new line each time it receives a response from a processed line.
 That's it.
 So if you are building a sender that's all you need to do.

-We recommend using the [node-g2core-api](https://github.com/synthetos/node-g2core-api) nodeJS module, which already handles the communications.
+We recommend using the [node-g2core-api](https://github.com/synthetos/node-g2core-api) nodeJS module, which already handles line mode communications.
 Or just use it as a worked example if you are writing your own.

 TinyG and g2core also support character mode (byte streaming) which is deprecated and may be removed at a later time.

 ##Overview of Communications Model
-### Control and Data Channels

-A **Command** is a single line of text sent from the host to the board.
-A command can be either **data** or **control**.

-* **Data**: Gcode lines are always data commands.
-Generally, unless a line is identified as a control, it's considered data.
-* **Control**: JSON commands (_not_ JSON in active comments, which are actually gcode lines) and single-character commands (`!` feedhold, `%` queue flush, `~` resume, etc) are considered as control commands.

-* **Multiplexed Channels**: Even though there is only a single physical host-to-board connection (USB or serial) the communications channel distinguishes between Command and Data lines and keeps separate logical queues for each.
-It always executed executes controls first.

 ## Linemode Protocol